 Leveraging Existing Assets

-As the article notes, the leaders of the State of Ohio had a vision to provide an end-to-end, comprehensive view of the state’s finances including where the money comes from, how it’s appropriated, and where monies get spent.
-This view would be available to internal and external users including the general public.
-Over the past several years, the state has invested in a Business Intelligence (BI) program and Navigator has played a significant role helping implement this capability, and new projects initiated by the state have consistently included a set of business intelligence requirements.
+The leaders of the State of Ohio had a vision to provide an end-to-end, comprehensive view of the state’s finances, including where the money comes from, how it’s appropriated, and where monies get spent.
+This view would be available to internal and external users, including the general public.
+Over the past several years, the state has invested in a Business Intelligence (BI) program and Navigator has played a significant role helping implement this capability.
+New projects initiated by the state have consistently included a set of business intelligence requirements.
 To make this capability successful, the state implemented governance processes to ensure that solutions were built that answered the specific questions of today but also could provide answers to the enterprise-wide questions of tomorrow.
 In addition to ensuring support for future requirements, this approach enables the state to address future needs more quickly and efficiently by leveraging well-defined data assets and processes put in place with this governance model.

-This provided an excellent starting point for this project.
+This provided an excellent starting point.
 For years, agencies had developed and used BI data to plan, manage and optimize their organizations.
-Enterprise-wide revenue, budget, and expense data was readily available in user-friendly analytical models, and with reporting tools such as Tableau and Cognos for end users.
-Further, state fiscal personnel as well as the BI team, had an excellent understanding of the data in their enterprise systems, which was tremendously valuable for this project to be able to provide public facing context for the data.
+Enterprise-wide revenue, budget, and expense data was readily available in user-friendly analytical models, and with reporting tools, such as Tableau and Cognos for end users.
+Further, state fiscal personnel as well as the BI team, had an excellent understanding of the data in their enterprise systems, which was tremendously valuable for this project to be able to provide public-facing context for the data.

 Providing Context to Data